openkim/kim-tools/docs/source/test_driver.rst

 You must create a class named ``TestDriver`` inheriting from :class:`~kim_tools.test_driver.core.SingleCrystalTestDriver`.
 In your ``TestDriver`` class, you must overload the function :func:`~kim_tools.test_driver.core.KIMTestDriver._calculate`.
 Besides ``self``, the function must also accept ``**kwargs``.
 Before ``**kwargs``, you may add any additional arguments that you wish users or the OpenKIM Pipeline to be able to vary.
+Try to have default values for as many arguments as possible.
+Ideally, only physically meaningful variables without a reasonable default should be mandatory to specify.

 .. note::